Today, physician assistants have not only career prospects but also a high credit of trust.

 Your understanding of the difference between healthcare roles proves your explicit professional self-identification, including the area of expertise and scope of practice.

 Therefore, keep in mind these main distinctions:

-- A patient-centered model and disease prevention guide NPs.
-Meanwhile, PAs are focusing on a disease-centered model with an emphasis on biology and pathology.
+- A patient-centred model and disease prevention guide NPs.
+Meanwhile, PAs are focusing on a disease-centred model with an emphasis on biology and pathology.

 - Most PAs are generalists initially.
 Later they can choose a specific area of specialization if desired.
-NPs, in turn, must determine their specialty in the early stages of training.
+NPs, in turn, must determine their speciality in the early stages of training.

 - NPs can have independent practice, while PAs work only under the supervision of a physician or hospitalist.